 Just because a person is working remotely, it doesn’t mean they can’t become a victim of workplace bullying.
 The COVID-19 pandemic hit everyone hard, forcing many companies to lay off most of their employees.
 Those who got to keep their jobs were forced to work from home to help control the spread of the disease.
-Sadly, while facing all these problems, many remote workers also have to deal with bullying.
+Sadly, while facing all these problems, many remote workers also have to deal with intimidation.

-In 2017, Harvard Business Review surveyed 1,153 remote workers and found that 52% of the respondents often feel disconnected and experience online bullying.
+In 2017, Harvard Business Review surveyed 1,153 remote workers and found that 52% of the respondents often feel disconnected and experience online harassment.
 This is becoming more common nowadays, but you rarely hear of it because most victims decide to ignore it.
 However, that isn’t the best thing to do.
 That is why in today’s article, we will show you how to handle workplace bullying properly.